nebari-dev/nebari-docs/docs/docs/how-tos/domain-registry.md

 ## Using other DNS providers

 Currently, Nebari only supports CloudFlare for [automatic DNS registration](link to automatic section below).
-If an alternate DNS provider is desired, change the `--dns-provider` flag from `cloudflare` to `none` on the nebari deploy command.
+If an alternate DNS provider is desired, change the `--dns-provider` flag from `cloudflare` to `none` on the Nebari `deploy` command.

 Below are the links to detailed documentation on how to create and manage DNS records on a few providers: